 When will transcripts be released?

-Your transcript will be emailed you and made available through SIMs at the end of your unit of study.
+Your transcript will be emailed you and made available through SIMs at the end of your year of study.
 For many students (though not all) transcripts from Spring Assessments will be released between June 2018 and August 2018.
 Please see the following forecast of transcript releases:

 27th June 2018 - 3348 Transcripts Issued